 - Plug the power cable into an outlet.

-- When the LED light turns on, the device is ready to use.
+- Press and hold the power button for three seconds.
+When the LED light turns on, the device is ready to use.

 Cut through the jargon